 They both have an uncanny ability to get the most out of their players and to get their players to gel as a cohesive unit.

-Beyond that, they seem to have cracked the code when it comes to recruiting (winning on a consistent basis doesn’t hurt the cause).
+Beyond that, they seem to have cracked the code when it comes to talent attraction (winning on a consistent basis doesn’t hurt the cause).

 According to the website rivals.com, Alabama has had the nation’s No. 1 recruiting class in six of the past seven years — 2011, 2012, 2013, 2014, 2016 and 2017.
 They finished second in 2015.